 A cluster of cases of pneumonia that occurred in Wuhan, Hubei Province China during December 2019, were confirmed in early January 2020 as caused by a novel coronavirus (SARS-CoV-2).
 SARS-CoV2 may have originated from an unknown animal source, but is mainly transmitted from human to human by breathing in droplets from the nose or mouth of an infected person or by touching the infected droplets on surfaces, then touching the eyes, nose or mouth.
 National and international spread of this virus has resulted in COVID-19 cases being reported worldwide.

 The most common symptoms of coronavirus (COVID-19) are recent onset of a new continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell (anosmia).
 Symptoms range from mild to life threatening.
 Most cases report a mild illness, but some individuals will develop pneumonia causing shortness of breath and breathing difficulties.
-Those who are elderly or have pre-existing health issues are more likely to develop severe disease.
+Those who are elderly or have underlying health problems are more likely to develop severe disease.
 There is a higher risk of infection and of severe disease in Black, Asian and Minority ethnic groups in the UK but the reasons for this are currently not clear.
 Long term health effects may occur for some people who have had COVID-19 infection (mild infection or hospitalised) and is sometimes referred to as long COVID.